 About the Editor

 ScotBlog is edited by Daniel A. Horwitz, a constitutional lawyer practicing in Nashville, Tennessee.
 Horwitz is a nationally renowned impact litigator and the recipient of the 2018 Harris Gilbert Award from the Tennessee Bar Association.
-Horwitz has also been recognized by the American Bar Association as one of the top 40 young lawyers in the United States.
+Horwitz has also been recognized by the American Bar Association as one of the top 40 young lawyers in the United States and has repeatedly been named one of the “Best of the Best” lawyers in Nashville by the Nashville Post.
 His selected case history is available here.

 Horwitz is a graduate of Cornell University and Vanderbilt Law School.
 He is admitted to practice law in every court in Tennessee as well as the U.S. Court of Appeals for the Fifth, Sixth, Seventh and Eleventh Circuits.
 A former judicial law clerk for the Tennessee Supreme Court, Horwitz’s award-winning legal scholarship has appeared in numerous law journals including the Harvard Latino Law Review, the University of Memphis Law Review, the Tennessee Journal of Law and Policy, the SMU Science and Technology Law Review, the Tennessee Bar Journal, and the Nashville Bar Journal.
 His work has also been cited in several other legal and popular publications including the Washington Post, NPR, the Associated Press, the American Bar Association Journal, Forbes, the Nashville Business Journal, The Tennessean, the Nashville Post, The Memphis Commercial Appeal, The Nashville Scene, Slate, and in multiple pleadings filed before the U.S. Supreme Court.